temcocontrols/T3000_Building_Automation_System/README_Build.md

 Prerequisites
 -------------
 T3000 uses MFC, so make sure you have MFC installed within Visual Studio.
-If you are working with version above Visual Studio 2017, CMake comes bundled with it.
-If not, please install [CMake](https://cmake.org/)

 Specific instructions for Visual Studio 2019 on Windows 10 are:
 * Download the Community edition of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) installer (make sure you are covered by its licence terms).